CanonicalLtd/maas-docs/en/manage-cli-common.md

 ```

 !!!
 Note:
-    To deploy a machine it must have a status of either 'Ready' or
+    To deploy with the CLI the machine must have a status of 'Allocated'.
-    'Allocated'.

 ## Assign a tag to a node